A summary review of Randy Alcorn’s Heaven

 THE NEW HEAVEN AND EARTH

 The New Heaven and Earth is a real, tangible place.
-The New Earth has dirt, water, rocks, trees, flowers, animals, people, rain, snow, wind and a variety of natural wonders.
+The New Earth has dirt, water, rocks, trees, flowers, animals, people, rain, snow, wind, and a variety of natural wonders.
 An Earth without these would not be Earth.
 Alcorn believes there will be animals from various nations.
 He believes these animals have souls, though not the same type as humans.
 Alcorn firmly believes that we will be eating and drinking in the New Earth.

 However, there won’t be marriages.
 Alcorn notes that the institution of marriage will have fulfilled its purpose.
 The only marriage will be between Christ and His bride – and we’ll be part of it.

 The city at the centre of the New Earth is called the New Jerusalem.
 The ground level of the city will be nearly two million miles.
-Alcorn suggest that we will walk on streets of real gold.
+Alcorn suggests that we will walk on streets of real gold.
 The New Jerusalem will be a place of extravagant beauty and natural wonders.
 It will be a vast Eden, integrated with the best of human culture, under the reign of Christ.
 More wealth than has been accumulated in all human history will be spread freely across this immense city.
 We will also have our own homes.
 In this New Earth we will also enjoy periods of rest.
 Alcorn says that God prescribed rest for sinless Adam and Eve, and He prescribed it for those under the curse of sin.
 Hence, regular rest will be part of the life to come in the new universe.

 Alcorn argues that there will be a government on the New Earth.
 The need of government didn’t come about as a result of sin.
 God governed the universe before Satan fell.
 Likewise, He created mankind as his image-bearers, with the capacity for ruling, and before Adam and Eve sinned, God specifically commanded them to rule the Earth.
 On the New Earth there will be no sin.
 Therefore, all ruling will be just and benevolent, devoid of abuse, corruption, or lust for power.
 As co-rulers with Christ, we’ll share in the glory of the sovereign ruler himself.
 We will become the stewards, the managers of the world’s wealth and accomplishments.